Give us a missed call on

 There are some special scenarios where ITC claims under GST have a different treatment.

-• Businesses can claim ITC on capital goods (e.g., machinery, equipment) but it should be used for business purpose only and cannot manufacture exempted supplies
+• Businesses can claim ITC on capital goods (e.g., machinery, equipment) but it should be used for business purpose only and should not be used exclusively for making exempt supplies.

 Input Tax Credit claim in GST